No ban on female night guards - Guyana Chronicle

 …Harmon says status quo remains

 Minister Harmon made the comment at his Ministry of the Presidency Office on Thursday.
-The minister said that in relation to the question about a night work ban for women working in private security companies, the Minister of Social Protection is responsible for the protection of all Guyanese including women, and therefore it is quite appropriate for concerns to be expressed about the condition under which women work at night.
-Harmon however made it clear that there is no policy position approved by Cabinet where there is to be a ban on any females working in security services at night.
+The minister said that in relation to the question of a night work ban for women working in private security companies, the Minister of Social Protection is responsible for the protection of all Guyanese, including women, and therefore it is quite appropriate for concerns to be expressed about the condition under which women work at night.
+Harmon however made it clear that there is no policy position approved by Cabinet, where there is to be a ban on any female working in security services at night.
 Minister Harmon said, “as far as the government is concerned we have had no debate on the matter.

 Condemnation